Kims021/c_sharp/README.md

 4. [Sparse Arrays](#) - There is a collection of input strings and a collection of query strings.
 For each query string, determine how many times it occurs in the list of input strings.
 Return an array of the results.

+5. [Lonely Integer](#) - Given an array of integers, where all elements but one occur twice, find the unique element.

+    Example
+    a = [1,2,3,5,3,2,1]
+    The unique element is 5.

+6. [Flipping Bits](#) - You will be given a list of 32 bit unsigned integers.
+Flip all the bits (1 -> 0 and 0 -> 1 ) and return the result as an unsigned integer.

 ## Problem Solving Approach

 For each problem, I have followed a systematic approach to arrive at an efficient solution: